Jack Butler (artist): Baker Lake

 In 1969, Butler and his wife Sheila Butler arrived in Baker Lake, Northwest Territories.
 Butler was the Arts and Crafts officer for the Northwest Territories and together with Sheila Butler they engaged and supported Inuit artists.
 The Butlers initiated a printmaking project, sewing projects and a shop.
 Butler worked to help preserve Inuit myths and legends by encouraging Inuit artists, such as Victoria Mamnguqsualuk, to create drawings and prints that incorporated those narratives.

 When the Butlers first arrived, they faced staunch skepticism about their programs.
 The local clothing factory had recently closed and many of the established printmakers had left.
 The community had already seen a series of unsuccessful government programs and arts and crafts officers.
 In Richard Crandall's book, Inuit Art: A History, he noted that the Inuit community, prior to the Butler's arrival, "had spent thousands of hours on printmaking projects only to see them fail".
 Nonetheless, the Butler's printmaking project began in the craft centre and offered a wage of $1.25 to $2.00 per hour for those willing to study printmaking.
 In addition to hourly wages, artists were paid for final editions of prints.
 By 1970, the Canadian Eskimo Arts Council approved the sale of a collection of 31 prints and requested a special exhibition for the spring and the program expanded adding two more positions.
 Eventually, the Butlers, along with the printshop manager Ruby Arngna’naaq, and members of the community founded the Sanavik Co-operative (Inuit for Open Studio)) whose mission was to "foster and coordinate the art activities in the settlement, and to be able to contract for other community services."

-Butler left Baker Lake in 1972.
-However, he remained as a consultant to the Co-operative until 1976.